ooni/probe-cli/internal/enginenetx/DESIGN.md

 ```

 The returned `*http.Client` uses an internal transport, which is returned when the
 package user invokes the `HTTPTransport` method.
-In turn, the internal transport is configured
+In turn, the internal transport customizes
-to significantly customize creating TLS connections, so to meet the objectives explained before.
+creating TLS connections, to meet the objectives explained before.

 ## Creating TLS Connections